BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/07/index.md

 ### Subroutines

 Up to this point we have been issuing commands to our robot in a painstaking way.
 To move the robot forward we need to give orders to two different pins and then specify a time that they continue obeying that order.
 It would be nice if we could instead give only one order to our robot, like move forward, and have it understand what we mean.

-I like to think of this like being told to take the trash out.
+Think of when you're told to take out the trash.
 Your parents don't tell you:

 1. Open the trash can, then take the trashbag out
 2. Tie it